Environmental Impact of Coal

 - Pennsylvania (5 percent) is in the Appalachian region and the country's only producer of anthracite.

-The electric power sector has been the main driver of increased domestic coal consumption.
-However, the trend (figure 5) is flattening due to a number of factors.
+In 2012, total coal consumption in the United States was 889.2 million short tons, which represented a decrease of approximately 21 percent from 2007.
+The electric power sector is the main driver of domestic coal consumption.
+Coal use (figure 5) has been declining due to a number of factors.
 First, the recession, which began in late 2007, reduced overall economic activity and the demand for coal in the electricity and industrial sector fell.
 In 2009, the economy began to grow again, albeit slowly.
-During this period, very low natural gas prices (which are expected to continue until at least the end of this decade), coupled with under-utilized generating capacity at efficient combined cycle power plants, made natural gas the economic fuel choice for baseload power in the U.S. electric power sector.
+During this period, very low natural gas prices (which are expected to continue until at least the end of this decade), coupled with under-utilized generating capacity at efficient combined cycle power plants, made natural gas an economic fuel choice for baseload power in the U.S. electric power sector.
 That further eroded demand for coal.
-At the same time, EPA rules affecting coal plant emissions have come into force, contributing to coal plant retirements.
-Finally, state energy portfolio standards have increased the quantity of available renewable power sources; wind now makes up approximately 3 percent of the annual electric generation mix in the U.S.
+At the same time, EPA rules affecting coal plant emissions are coming into force, contributing to coal plant retirements.
+Finally, state energy portfolio standards have increased the quantity of available renewable power sources; wind now makes up approximately 4 percent of the annual electric generation mix in the U.S.

 Over the next 25 years, the EIA predicts that China will make up more than half of the world coal consumption.
-Increased use of coal in develpoping economies, including China, accounts for all of the projected growth in coal use until 2035, continuing a trend that began in the early 2000s (figure 6).
-Total coal production in developing economies of 160.8 quadrillion Btu in 2035 is expected to be more than three times higher than total coal production in developed nations.
+Increased use of coal in develpoping economies, including China, accounts for all of the projected growth in coal use until 2040, continuing a trend that began in the early 2000s (figure 6).
+Total coal production in developing economies of 176.8 quadrillion Btu in 2040 is expected to be more than four times higher than total coal production in developed nations.

-Source: U.S. Energy Information Agency, “International Energy Statistics: Coal,” 2010
+Source: U.S. Energy Information Administration, “International Energy Outlook: Coal,” 2013

-Over the next 25 years, the EIA forecasts that coal use in the United States will increase 0.2 percent annually, from 2009 to 2035.
+Over the next 25 years, the EIA forecasts that coal use in the United States will increase 0.3 percent annually, from 2012 to 2040.
 Projected growth is due to increases in domestic coal consumption for use in power plants and for the production of synthetic fuels.
-However, the portion of electricity from coal-fired generation is predicted drop from 42 to 39 percent, due to increases in electricity generation from natural gas, nuclear and renewables.
-Note that total electricity generation is forecast to increase 0.8 percent annually, from 2009 to 2035.
+However, the portion of electricity from coal-fired generation is predicted drop from 37 to 32 percent, due to increases in electricity generation from natural gas and renewables.
+Note that total electricity generation is forecast to increase 0.8 percent annually, from 2012 to 2040.

 (Back to Top)

 Table 3.
-Top Five Exporting and Importing Countries (Million Short Tons)
+Top Six Exporting and Importing Countries in 2012 (Million Short Tons)

 Because transportation costs are a large share of the total coal price, international trade in coal is split into two main regions: the Atlantic, made up of Western Europe, and the Pacific, composed of importing countries in Asia, which accounts for the majority of world coal trade.
 These markets overlap when prices are high, with South Africa as a point of convergence between the two.